fynks/awesome-android-root/README.md

 ### Audio
 - **[NLSound](https://github.com/Briclyaz/NLSound_module_QCom)** - Magisk module for improving audio and microphone quality in your Snapdragon SoC device. `FOSS` `[M]`
+- **[ViPER4Android FX Redesign](https://github.com/WSTxda/ViperFX-RE-Releases)** - An audio enhancement software that provides users with a wide range of customizable sound options.
+It allows to improve the audio quality by offering features such as equalizer settings, surround sound effects, bass boost, and more. `Proprietary` `[M]`

 ### Automation